graphdeco-inria/on-the-fly-nvs/README.md

 <summary>Docker-Based Setup</summary>
 You can build with Docker which reduces the discrepencies between systems and standarizes it into one container.

-If you are on a Linux-based setup, ensure you have installed:
+If you are on a Debian-based setup (Ubuntu, Debian, etc...), ensure you have installed:

 <pre><code>sudo apt-get install -y nvidia-container-toolkit</code></pre>
 If you come accross any issue, follow the instructions under the <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html">official NVIDIA Guide.</a>

+If you are on a Windows-based setup, follow these <a href="https://docs.docker.com/desktop/features/gpu/">instuctions</a> to use your NVIDIA GPU in Docker.

 Then, to build and run the Docker container:
 ```bash